MicrosoftLearning/MS-4005-Craft-effective-prompts-for-Microsoft-Copilot-for-Microsoft-365/Instructions/Labs/M03-Edit-transform-content-with-microsoft-copilot-microsoft-365/5-rewrite-messages-replies-tone-copilot-outlook.md

 Have an important email to write and want to feel confident that it effectively conveys your intended message?
-With Copilot in Outlook, you can get helpful suggestions on how to adjust the tone, clarity, and reader sentiment before you hit send.
+With Microsoft 365 Copilot in Outlook, you can get helpful suggestions on how to adjust the tone, clarity, and reader sentiment before you hit send.

 1. In Outlook, select **Home > New Mail > Mail**.
 Type your email message.